simonw/pypi-to-sqlite/README.md

       pypi-to-sqlite pypy.db -f datasette.json

+  Created tables will be packages, versions and releases

+  To create tables called pypi_packages, pypi_versions, pypi_releases use
+  --prefix pypi_:

+      pypi-to-sqlite pypy.db datasette sqlite-utils --prefix pypi_

 Options:
   --version            Show the version and exit.
   -f, --file FILENAME  Import JSON from this file
-  -d, --delay FLOAT    Wait this many seconds between requests --help               Show this message and exit.
+  -d, --delay FLOAT    Wait this many seconds between requests --prefix TEXT        Prefix to use for the created database tables --help               Show this message and exit.

 ```